Ben Hemberger routinely talks to his physical education students at Fosston (Minn.) High School about getting outside of their comfort zones.

-comfortTo make sure his students have access to IHT’s newest technology, the IHT Zone, Hemberger took his own advice.
-While he’s used to speaking in front of groups, he’s decidedly less comfortable asking for money.
+fundingTo make sure his students have access to IHT’s newest technology, the IHT ZONE, Hemberger took his own advice.
+While he’s used to speaking in front of groups, he’s decidedly less comfortable asking for funding.
 Yet that’s exactly where he found himself earlier this month, speaking to two Fosston civic organizations about the IHT Spirit System.
-Hemberger appeared in search of the remaining funds to purchase a class set of the new Zone wrist-worn heart rate monitors.
+Hemberger appeared in search of the remaining funding to purchase a class set of the new ZONE wrist-worn heart rate monitors.

 Stepping out of comfort zone